azat-io/you-dont-know-js-ru/async & performance/ch3.md

 But beyond just the ugliness of having to define the entire Promise chain inside the event handler, this design in some respects violates the idea of separation of concerns/capabilities (SoC).
 You might very well want to define your event handler in a different place in your code from where you define the *response* to the event (the Promise chain).
 That's pretty awkward to do in this pattern, without helper mechanisms.

-**Note:** Another way of articulating this limitation is that it'd be nice if we could construct some sort of "observable" that we can subscribe a Promise chain to.
+**Примечание** Another way of articulating this limitation is that it'd be nice if we could construct some sort of "observable" that we can subscribe a Promise chain to.
 There are libraries that have created these abstractions (such as RxJS -- http://rxjs.codeplex.com/), but the abstractions can seem so heavy that you can't even see the nature of Promises anymore.
 Such heavy abstraction brings important questions to mind such as whether (sans Promises) these mechanisms are as *trustable* as Promises themselves have been designed to be.
 We'll revisit the "Observable" pattern in Appendix B.

 ### Inertia